If you’re looking for Perfect Chocolate Chip Cookies, this recipe is the answer. Crunchy on the outside, and chewy and soft in the center!

 Brown sugar and granulated sugar– a combo of sugars will give you the chewy texture you love!

-Extracts– I use both vanilla and almond extract in my cookies.
+Extracts– I use both vanilla extract and almond extract in my cookies.
 You’ll love the added flavor!

 - Preheat oven to 375F.
 Line a cookie sheet with parchment paper.
 Set aside.

-- In a large mixing bowl, combine crisco, sugar, milk, vanilla and eggs.
+- In a large mixing bowl, combine crisco, sugar, milk, vanilla extract, almond extract, and eggs.
 Beat until well blended.

 - Add in flour, salt, and baking soda.
 Beat until fully combined.
 Fold in milk chocolate chips.